10 Mind-Blowing Experimental CSS3 Techniques and Demos

 Pure CSS3 Animated AT-AT Walker from Star Wars

-This article is not only showcasing experimental CSS3, it actually shows you how to do it via a highly detailed and well written tutorial (by Anthony Calzadilla), that walks you through the process of creating a CSS3 animation of an AT-AT Walker from The Empire Strikes Back.
+This article not only showcasese experimental CSS3, it actually shows you how to do it via a highly detailed and well written tutorial by Anthony Calzadilla.
+It walks you through the process of creating a CSS3 animation of an AT-AT Walker from The Empire Strikes Back.

 Pure CSS3 Spiderman Cartoon

-This experiment is a recreation of the intro to the classic 1967 Spiderman cartoon using CSS3 for animation and with a little dash of HTML5 for audio.
+This experiment is a recreation of the intro to the classic 1967 Spiderman cartoon using CSS3 for animation and a dash of HTML5 for audio.

 This experimental clock has been built by using CSS3s 3D transforms and transitions.
 JavaScript has only been used to set the time and turn the wheels, but the wheels themselves are built and animated using only CSS.
 There are two demos available, one with Javascript and one without.